built-on-openfin/container-starter/how-to/use-print/README.md

 ## How it Works

-This example demonstrates how to use the `view.print()` function to print the current view.
+This example demonstrates how to use the `view.print()` function to print the current window's child views.
 The app contains a button that triggers the print dialog when clicked.

 For more information, see the [OpenFin View.print documentation](https://developer.openfin.co/docs/javascript/stable/classes/OpenFin.View.html#print).